DiaaSaber/ovarc-task/README.md

     - The "Create Store" button is fully functional, allowing you to add new stores.
     - The "Store ID" column supports sorting in ascending, descending, and default orders.

-#### Notes

-  - Ensure that PostgreSQL is running and accessible with the credentials you provide in the .env file.